-This remarkably adaptable organisation, which continues to reinvent itself into its third century, remains the first privately-funded, free public library system in Quebec, and is still steaming ahead, 130 years later.
+This remarkable organisation, which continues to reinvent itself into its third century, remains the first privately-funded, free public library system in Quebec, and is still steaming ahead, 130 years later.

-From a standing start, and averaging a new MiniBiblio every 6 weeks, the Fraser Hickson’s belief in children and their “First 1,000 Days” (catch them young and make readers for life) has transformed it in 4 years flat.
-With over a dozen applications in the queue at any one time, the implications are obvious: its approach bears national, if not international, significance, and could be readily rolled out with appropriate funding.
-In the meantime, in its creative fashion, within limited finances, it continues to underwrite reading and literacy, particularly in the young, in under-served or impoverished communities that truly need it most.
+From a standing start, and averaging a new MiniBiblio every 6 weeks, the Fraser Hickson’s belief in children and their “First 1,000 Days” (catch ’em young and make them readers for life) has transformed it in 4 years flat.
+With over a dozen applications in the queue at any one time, and a small army of volunteers, the implications are obvious: its approach bears national, if not international, significance, and could be readily rolled out with appropriate long-term funding.
+In the meantime, in its adaptable fashion, within limited finances, it continues to underwrite reading and literacy, particularly in the young, in under-served or impoverished communities that truly need it most.

-Just as we support PBS and cultured viewing, so too do we support libraries and literacy.
-Fraser Hickson is a prime example of the little engine that could, and why we help support it.
-As PBS would heartily agree, libraries are not vestiges of the past, but an indispensable part of our children’s future.
-They’re warm and welcoming – and free.
+Just as we support PBS and taste in viewing, so too do we support children, libraries and literacy.
+Fraser Hickson is a prime example of the little engine that could, which is precisely why we support it.
+As PBS itself would heartily agree, libraries are not vestiges of the past, but an indispensable part of our future.
+They’re warm and welcoming – and free!